 This is the first column of your award information.
 Financial aid programs can include grants, federal student loans and Federal Work-study, as well as other state aid.
 These programs all have various eligibility requirements.
 Our awarding is based primarily on the information provided on your FAFSA.
 Here are some common programs:

 - Federal Work-study is college work-study.
 It is a need-based program that allows students to work and earn a paycheck.

 - Federal Pell Grant is a federal grant for students with significant need.
 It is not repaid.
 Eligibility is determined in part by your expected family contribution.

 - Federal SEOG is the Federal Supplemental Educational Opportunity Grant.
 It is a federal grant with limited funding and is not repaid.
 This grant is awarded to students with significant need.

 - Federal Direct Subsidized Loan is a student loan that is federally funded, need-based and carries a low, fixed interest rate.

 - Federal Direct Unsubsidized Loan is not need-based.
 It offers a low interest rate and minimal fees.
 Interest accrues with disbursement.

 - WMU Grant has limited funding and is provided by WMU to students with need.
 Eligibility is based in part on your expected family contribution.

 WMU breaks the school year into two semesters (fall and spring) and two sessions (summer I and summer II).
 Financial aid is based on your estimated full-time enrollment.
 Most students enroll for fall and spring semesters.
-You may also enroll for classes during summer I and summer II.
-Both of these semesters require an additional financial aid application.
-Your award letter shows your aid by semester.
+You may also enroll for classes during summer I and summer II .
+Both of these sessions require an additional financial aid application.
+Your award letter shows your aid by semester/session.

 Your total award is the last column of your award information.
 It shows how much you have been awarded by each financial aid program.